willis240/willis240.github.io/README.md

 #### July 24

-- uploaded the target.yaml file to the research workspace for the jupyter notebook
+- Uploaded the target.yaml file to the research workspace for the jupyter notebook
+- Finished up the text explanations for the jupyter notebook

 ## About Me